Auxlanger/Nuda/README.md

 > Formal speech: "sa bana na dena na fina do"
 > Colloquial speech: "bana dena fina"

+You may pause slightly at the opening parenthesis of a list, at each comma in a list, and at the closing parenthesis of a list, to emphasize that you are enunciating the elements of a list.

 A list with 1 element: